 - Maximum width: 2560 x 423 px.
 This means that the ‘safe area’ is always visible regardless of screen size.
 The areas to each side of the channel art are visible or cropped depending on browser size.

 - File size: 4 MB or smaller.

-This is how my YouTube Channel Banner finally looked against the YouTube Banner Template, showing that the important information will be visible on all plaforms:
+This is how my YouTube Channel Banner finally looked against the YouTube Banner Template, showing that the important information will be visible on all platforms:

 I use Canva to create all my web graphics.
-They have their own YouTube Banner Template, to help you get the dimensions right.
+It has its own YouTube Banner Template, to help you get the dimensions right.
 Here is a link to it: Canva YouTube Banner Template

 Tip: Take a screenshot of the YouTube Banner Template and upload it to Canva.
 Them overlay it onto your YouTube banner as you see in the photo above and stretch it out to 2560 x 1440 pixels.

-If you want some inspiration for your banner design, check out this article from Hubspot, “7 of the coolest YouTube banner we’ve ever seen.”
+If you want some inspiration for your banner design, check out this article from Hubspot, “7 of the coolest YouTube banners we’ve ever seen.”